-Bavarian cuisine often includes a lot of meat; vegetables such as potatoes (kartoffel), cabbage (kraut) and beets; and knödel, typical German dumplings.
-Mustard and pickles are popular as a flavouring, and there are a lot of flour and butter based dishes.
+Bavarian cuisine often includes a lot of meat; vegetables such as potatoes (kartoffel), cabbage (kraut), and beets; and knödel, typical German dumplings.
+Mustard and pickles are popular as a flavoring, and there are a lot of flour and butter-based dishes.

 Avoid the panic of not knowing what to order in the restaurant, and decide what are your must-try delicacies before you go!